varpointer/snow16_cpu/README.md

 ## instruction set
 Syntax: `0xOPCODE` `NAME argument.type .type`\
 if the argument is an integer, the type will be its bitsize.
-Any arguments that are ignored are left unnamed
+Any arguments that are ignored are left unnamed `,,` means the beginning of a new word
 ### `0x00` `VOID .8`
 Does literally nothing.
 ### `0x01` `ADDR reg1.reg reg2.reg`